Frequently Asked Questions

-Working in collaboration with our partners at CMPD, the Charlotte Regional Visitors Authority and social services organizations, our Ambassadors work to connect Center City and South End visitors, residents, workers and others with the information and services they need.
+Working in collaboration with our partners at CMPD, the Charlotte Regional Visitors Authority and social services organizations, the Ambassadors work to connect Center City and South End visitors, residents, workers and others with the information and services they need.

 Do you have an Ambassador experience that you would like to share?
 Please email us at email@example.com.